 Updated: Aug 31, 2022

 For the very first time in the contemporary history of Lebanon, many people living in sectarian-segregated regions have shared the squares of the uprising.
 Marginalized groups have also found themselves sharing space with other protestors.
-For instance, queer communities who were structurally and violently excluded from the political terrain have “entered the mainstream as a pillar of resistance for the first time” (Younes, 2019).
+For instance, queer communities structurally and violently excluded from the political terrain have “entered the mainstream as a pillar of resistance for the first time” (Younes, 2019).
 In a country where authorities have relentlessly policed their existence, they became part and parcel of the Lebanese intifada (Younes, 2019).
-Anti-gay sentiment is widely perpetuated in the Lebanese community as 80% of the Lebanese reject homosexuality (Pew Research Center, 2013).
+Anti-gay sentiment is widely perpetuated in the Lebanese community, as 80% of the Lebanese reject homosexuality (Pew Research Center, 2013).
 But in the liminality of the protests, the streets that were once associated with fear and anxiety for queer people became less hostile.
 Adding to this, following the burst of the people’s anger, there was a culmination of artivistic creation in which gender-related questions were very present.
-On the walls of the revolution, words and images were celebrating sexual and gender diversity (Al-Bawaba, 2019) and even responding to some sexist revolutionary slogans ("my vagina is not a curse word" for example).
+On the walls of the revolution, words and images were celebrating sexual and gender diversity (Al-Bawaba, 2019) and even responding to some sexist revolutionary slogans ("my vagina is not a curse word", for example).

 December 19th, 2019.
 "Gays for the Revolution": LGBT Rights Activists Take Part in Lebanon Protests.
 Al-Bawaba.

 June 4, 2013.
 The Global Divide on Homosexuality.
 Pew Research Center.

 Younes, R. (2019).
 If Not Now, When?
 The Queer and Transpeople Reclaim Power in Lebanon’s Revolution.
 Humans Rights Watch.